-Study and application of basic skills on the electric bass guitar.
+Studies and applies basic skills on the electric bass guitar.
 Course focuses on the construction and performance of bass lines through chord changes in standard popular and jazz repertoire.
-Students will learn note-reading skills on the instrument.
+Students will learn notereading skills on the instrument.

 MUSIC 171 BASS GUITAR STUDIES II